 Are you struggling to find new subjects to photograph?
 We all have times when we are not feeling inspired, so I put together this short eBook to give you ten creative projects to help kick-start your photography.
 It will give your photography new life and improve your shooting skills at the same time.

 Receive a complementary copy of The Creative Image when you sign up to my email newsletter.

 My Craft & Vision eBooks

 Craft & Vision quite simply publishes some of the best photography eBooks around today.
 Its stable of authors are talented photographers and dedicated teachers and includes well-known names such as David duChemin, Michael Frye, Piet Van den Eynde and Martin Bailey.
-Craft & Vision is pushing the boundaries of photographic education – its eBooks are also fantastic value at just $US5 each.
+Craft & Vision is pushing the boundaries of photographic education – its eBooks are also fantastic value.
 Click on the links to go to the Craft & Vision website and learn more about each title.